HPPeterSteve/IdenVault/README.md

 The project operates on two independent subsystems:

-**Vault subsystem** — encrypted directories protected with AES-256-GCM, key derivation via PBKDF2-HMAC-SHA256 (310,000 iterations, OWASP 2023), real-time integrity monitoring via inotify, binary catalog with HMAC-SHA256 tamper detection, and a rate-limited authentication engine with exponential backoff alerting.
+**Vault subsystem** — encrypted directories protected with AES-256-GCM, key derivation via PBKDF2-HMAC-SHA256 (310,000 iterations, OWASP 2023), real-time integrity monitoring via fanotify, binary catalog with HMAC-SHA256 tamper detection, and a rate-limited authentication engine with exponential backoff alerting.

 **Sandbox subsystem** — five independent isolation layers where each layer assumes the previous one has been compromised: